 A bit more about me:

 I was born in Winnipeg.
 Although I have been known as Pat Carrabré for most of my life, my name at birth was Ronald Joseph Nault.
 My other Métis family names include Bruneau, Elémond, Racette, Landry and Lagimodière.
 These names all have deep roots in the unique Indigenous culture that developed in the Red River region, before it became Manitoba, a province in what is now known as Canada.
-My people have been known as Bois-Brûlé (burnt wood) and more recently as Métis.
+We (the Métis of French descent) have historically called ourselves Michif (the French speak French, the Michif speak Michif, etc.).
+We have also been known as Bois-Brûlé (burnt wood) and more recently as Métis.
 I am a survivor of the 60s Scoop, the mass removal of Indigenous children into the Canadian child welfare system.
-Along the way, I have been processed and refined through the colonial education system, studying the practices of western art and music.
-But since being reclaimed by my community, I have embarked on a voyage of unlearning, trying to craft an identity that reflects the complexity of my personal truth.
+I was very fortunate to be adopted by a wonderful and loving family who supported me in every way possible.
+But along my path, I have been processed and refined through the colonial education system, studying the practices of western art and music.
+Through the magic of DNA testing and recent changes that opened up adoption records, I have been reconnected with my birth family and reclaimed by my community.
+This has led me to embark on a voyage of unlearning, trying to craft an identity that reflects the complexity of my personal truth..